kevinislinger/Swivo/backend/supabase/DEPLOYMENT.md

 supabase link --project-ref your-project-ref
 # You'll be prompted for your database password

-# Alternatively, you can use the --password-stdin flag:
+# Alternatively, you can use the --password flag:
-echo "your-db-password" | supabase link --project-ref your-project-ref --password-stdin
+supabase link --project-ref your-project-ref --password "your-db-password"

 # Then push your changes
 supabase db push